fsantanna-uerj/serrapilheira/Submissao/final.md

 - **Risks:** very high (5/5)
 - **Expected contribution:**
-    An automated formal verification that reactions are deterministic, memory bounded, and always terminate.
+    An automated formal verification that reactions in Céu are deterministic, memory bounded, and always terminate.
 - **Completeness:** 30%

 Céu guarantees by design that a program always reaches an idle state amenable